 back-off 10s restarting failed container=dsw-notebook pod

-Important After you expand the system disk, billing for the system disk continues regardless of whether the instance is running.
-To stop all billing for a DSW instance, you must delete the instance.
+Important An expanded system disk is billed continuously, even when the instance is stopped.
+To stop all billing, you must delete the instance.
 Before you delete the instance, make sure that you have backed up all necessary data.

 the available zone with vSwitch is out of stock

-Solution: You can change the configuration of the DSW instance and set the VPC to empty.
+Solution: Change the configuration of the DSW instance and set the VPC to empty.
+This allows the system to search for resources across all AZs in the region.

-Note If you want to use a VPC, we recommend that you switch to another zone and create a new vSwitch and DSW instance.
+Note To use a VPC, we recommend that you switch to another zone and create a new vSwitch and DSW instance.
 This expands the range of available resources and prevents shortages caused by a limited resource scope.

 Startup failed with the message "Workspace member not found"